Khydyr Mustafayev: World War II

-Mustafayev fought in combat from September 1942 on.
+Mustafayev fought in combat from September 1942.
 He became a major and commander of the 91st Tank Brigade's motorized rifle and machine gun battalion, fighting on the outskirts of Stalingrad.
-In January 1943, he was reportedly seriously wounded in the chest, but continued to fight until completely exhausted by blood loss.
-The battalion captured Orekhov, Alexandrovka, Novoalekseevka, reportedly inflicting losses on German troops.
+In January 1943, he was reportedly wounded seriously in the chest, but continued to fight until completely exhausted due to blood loss.
+The battalion captured Orekhov, Alexandrovka, Novoalekseevka, reportedly inflicting losses to German troops.
 For his actions, Mustafayev was awarded the Order of the Red Star on 9 February 1942.
 Mustafayev was evacuated and received the award in June from Mikhail Kalinin in the Kremlin.

 Mustafayev returned to his tank brigade in the Kursk Bulge and became commander of its motor rifle battalion.
-During fighting near Oryol he was awarded the Order of the Patriotic War 1st class for his actions on 30 July 1943.
+During the fight near Oryol he was awarded the Order of the Patriotic War 1st class for his actions on 30 July 1943.
 At the beginning of November, the brigade's 344th Tank Battalion and Mustafayev's motor rifle battalion, along with a company of anti-tank riflemen, carried out a 60-kilometer march to bypass Fastiv.
 At dawn on 7 November, tanks with infantry riding on them advanced into the city from the north.
 By the evening, Fastiv had been cleared of German troops.
 60 guns, 16 trains, and five locomotives were reportedly captured.
 On 10 January, Mustafayev was awarded the title Hero of the Soviet Union and the Order of Lenin for his actions during the capture of Kiev, Fastiv, Berdychiv, and Zhytomyr.
 Mustafayev fought with the brigade until the end of the war.
 He participated in the captures of Proskurov and Ternopil.
 On 3 November 1944 he was awarded a second Order of the Red Star.